Terms and Conditions Template

 First, let’s take a look at McDonald’s for a sample of a good terms and conditions agreement.

-To keep visitors informed about updates to their terms and conditions agreement, McDonalds puts the information in a pop-up banner that appears when you arrive on their webpage, as shown below.
+To keep visitors informed about updates to their terms and conditions agreement, McDonalds puts the information in a pop-up banner that appears when you arrive on their webpage, as shown in the screenshot below.

 mcdonalds terms and conditions sample 1

-I also love how easy it is to read McDonald’s terms and conditions clauses, which are written in a simple, straightforward way that matches their brand, as shown in the screenshot below.
+It is to read the clauses, which are written in a simple, straightforward way matching the brand, as shown in the screenshot below.

 mcdonalds terms and conditions sample 2

-Throughout their policy, McDonald’s bolds parts of their content they want users to pay closer attention to, something you can consider doing in your own agreement.
+Throughout their policy, they bold parts of the content they want users to pay closer attention to.
+This us something you can consider doing in your own agreement.

 See an example of this formatting in the screenshot below of their acceptable and prohibited uses clause for their online services.